abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 * After the initial migration created, we can run the `ElsaDemo.DbMigrator` project to apply migration into our database and seed initial data.

-* After database and initial data created, we can run the `ElsaDemo.Web` to see our UI working properly.
+* After the database and initial data created, we can run the `ElsaDemo.Web` to see our UI working properly.

 > Default admin username is **admin** and password is **1q2w3E***

-## Creating A Workflow (Hello World to Workflows) - Console Activity
+## Creating First Workflow - Console Activity

 We can start with creating our first workflow.
-Let's start with creating basic hello-world workflow.
+Let's get started with creating a basic hello-world workflow by using console activity.
+In this example, we will **programmatically** define a workflow definition that displays the text **"Hello World from Elsa!"** to the console using Elsa's Workflow Builder API and run this workflow when the application initialized.

 ### Install Packages

-We need to install two packages: `Elsa` and `Elsa.Activities.Console` into our `ElsaDemo.Web` project.
-You can add these two packages with the following command:
+We need to add two packages: `Elsa` and `Elsa.Activities.Console` into our `ElsaDemo.Web` project.
+We can add these two packages with the following command:

 ```bash
 dotnet add package Elsa